History of the Sarasota Tiger Bay Club

 History of Tiger Bay Clubs in Florida

-Tiger Bay Clubs are Florida-based political clubs.
+Tiger Bay Clubs are Florida-based political organizations.
 They are considered non-partisan.
 We are open to anyone interested in political dialogue and discussion.
 The Charter and By-Laws of the organization prevent it from endorsing candidates or taking sides in political campaigns.

 The original Tiger Bay club was founded in Tallahassee by Dan Cunningham in 1971 after meeting with then-Governor Reubin Askew, who agreed there was a need for a new unique and specific political organization instead of the usual civic organization.
 The first chapter’s first meeting was hosted by Governor Askew.